-An emergency situation is most likely to entail such a scenario where hazardous materials present on site have been inadvertently disturbed through actions by employees, site users, maintenance personnel, contractors, visitors, or damaged by severe weather conditions (e.g. hail or fire damage to a corrugated asbestos cement roof).
+The new finds protocol is to be implemented in a scenario where a newly suspected asbestos containing material is identified onsite, including if hazardous materials present on site have been inadvertently disturbed through actions by employees, site users, maintenance personnel, contractors, visitors, or damaged by severe weather conditions (e.g. hail or fire damage to a corrugated asbestos cement roof).
 Where such damage has occurred the Health and Safety Representative shall be notified immediately.